ManDarkDev/Python-Training--Bitcoin-Versus-Institute-Of-Technology/README.md

 # GiraffeAcademyPythonTraining
-Python Training With Giraffe Academy
+Python Training With Lesson Guidance courtesy of Giraffe Academy